-- 61. Following appointment, an IP will need to take control of relevant funds and assets, and the books and records of the firm.
-The IP should also identify key individuals and systems required to manage relevant funds of the firm, including third party administrators, system suppliers and employees of the firms.
-Furthermore, the IP should cooperate with any payment systems to facilitate settlement or completion of inflight payments. - 62.
-On the occurrence of an insolvency event (as defined in the PSRs and EMRs), an 'asset pool' is formed of the relevant funds held by the firm60 and the proceeds of any insurance policy/comparable guarantee.
+- 64. Following appointment, an IP will need to take control of relevant funds and assets, and the books and records of the firm.
+The IP should also identify key individuals and systems required to manage relevant funds of the firm, including third party administrators, system suppliers and employees of the firm.
+Furthermore, the IP should cooperate with any payment systems to facilitate settlement or completion of inflight payments. - 65.
+On the occurrence of an insolvency event (as defined in the PSRs and EMRs), an 'asset pool' includes the relevant funds held by the firm and the proceeds of any insurance policy/comparable guarantee.
 To constitute the asset pool, the IP will need to collect all relevant funds safeguarded by the firm.
-This includes checking the terms of any safeguarding insurance or guarantee policy and, if a claim should be triggered, exercising the relevant provisions that enable the payout of proceeds for the asset pool.
-The IP should also take reasonable measures to include all identifiable relevant funds in any other account held by the firm (e.g. unsegregated funds). - 63.
-For relevant funds which have been segregated by investing in liquid assets, the IP may consider there being benefit in holding the relevant funds in those liquid assets until it is necessary to distribute the funds to customers. - 64.
-EMIs may undertake both e-money issuance and unrelated payment services in this scenario, there would be two types of customers (e-money holders and
+This includes checking the terms of any safeguarding insurance or guarantee policy and, if a claim should be triggered, exercising the relevant provisions that enable the pay-out of proceeds for the asset pool.
+Where applicable, the IP should also top-up the asset pool in accordance with the judgment in the Ipagoo case (see paragraph 63). - 66.
+For relevant funds which have been segregated by investing in liquid assets, the IP may consider there being benefit in holding the relevant funds in those liquid assets until it is necessary to distribute the funds to customers. - 67.
+EMIs may undertake both e-money issuance and unrelated payment services in this scenario, there would be two types of customers (e-money holders and payment service users) and two asset pools (one for e-money issuance and one for unrelated payment services).